Waivers: Administrative Rule

 A school district may apply for a waiver from an administrative rule governing school accreditation in order to implement an alternative plan to meet the administrative rule that will better meet local learning goals, enhance educational opportunities, promote equity, or increase accountability.
 The most common reason for applying for such a waiver is to offer a high school level course, taught by a high school certified teacher, to students below grade nine for high school graduation credit.

-Beginning Spring Semester 2016-2017, the SDDOE will collect learner outcome data annually from school districts that currently hold ARSD waiver(s) for high school credit.
+NEW: Beginning Spring Semester 2016-17, the SD DOE will collect learner outcome data annually from school districts that currently hold ARSD waiver(s) for high school credit.

 - ARSD 24:43:11:01 Credit before Grade 9 / ARSD 24:43:11:09 Credit by Exam

 - ARSD 24:43:11:07 Required High School Unit Offerings

 For questions relating to ARSD Waivers, email: firstname.lastname@example.org

 Read the Rules Governing Waivers